 Tonometry measures intraocular pressure by determining the amount of force needed to indent the cornea.
 Handheld pen-type tonometers are used for screening.
 This test requires topical anesthesia (eg, proparacaine 0.5%).
 Another handheld tonometer, the icare tonometer, can be used without topical anesthesia.
 The icare tonometer is useful in children and is widely used in emergency departments by nonophthalmologists.
 Office-based screening with noncontact air-puff tonometry also can be used; it requires less training because it makes no direct corneal contact.
 Goldmann applanation tonometry is the most accurate method but requires more training and typically is used only by ophthalmologists.
 Measurement of intraocular pressure alone is not adequate screening for glaucoma; the optic nerve also should be examined.

 Indocyanine green angiography is used to image vasculature of the retina and choroid and can sometimes provide more detail on choroidal vasculature than can fluorescein angiography.
-It is often used to image age-related macular degeneration and can be particularly accurate in detection of neovascularization.
+It is used to image age-related macular degeneration and can be particularly helpful in detection of neovascularization.

 Optical coherence tomography (OCT) provides high-resolution images of posterior eye structures, such as the retina (including retinal pigment epithelium), choroid, and posterior vitreous.
 Retinal edema can be identified.
-OCT works in a manner similar to that of ultrasonography but uses light instead of sound; it does not involve contrast use or ionizing radiation.
+OCT works in a manner similar to that of ultrasonography but uses light instead of sound; it does not involve contrast use or ionizing radiation and is noninvasive.
 OCT is useful in imaging retinal disorders that cause macular edema or fibrous proliferation over or underneath the macula, including age-related macular degeneration, diabetic edema, macular holes, and epiretinal membranes.
 It is also useful for monitoring progression of glaucoma.

 B-mode ultrasonography provides 2-dimensional structural information even in the presence of opacities of the cornea and lens.
 Examples of ophthalmologic applications include assessment of retinal tumors, detachments, and vitreous hemorrhages; location of foreign bodies; detection of posterior scleral edema characteristic of posterior scleritis; and distinction of choroidal melanoma from metastatic carcinoma and subretinal hemorrhage.